Download Options

 Note: The zip file name is simolab1.zip and the approximate size is 15K.

-Assembler, WTO Macro
+ASSEMBLER, WTO Macro

 This sample program is written in IBM Mainframe Assembler (HLASM), it will compile using Assembler/H or HLASM.
 This program provides examples of some of the coding techniques used to display messages to the screen.
 It will run as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.